DeBr1x/image2ascii/README.md

 ## Usage

+1. Ensure you have a monospace font (e.g., Consolas) available in the directory with the script.
+The default font path in the script is set to `C:\Users\user\Desktop\AI\img2ascii\consolas.ttf`.
+If you have a different path or font, update the script accordingly.

-1. Run the script:
+2. Run the script:
     ```sh
     python img2ascii.py
     ```

-2. Provide the path to the image file when prompted:
+3. Provide the path to the image file when prompted:
     ```sh
     Path: path/to/your/image.jpg
     ```

-3. Specify the height of the ASCII art:
+4. Specify the height of the ASCII art:
     ```sh
     Height: 50
     ```

-4. Choose whether to save the ASCII art to a text file:
+5. Choose whether to save the ASCII art to a text file:
     ```sh
     Save? (y/n): y
     ```

-5. If you chose to save, the ASCII art will be saved to `Output.txt` in your Downloads folder.
+6. If you chose to save, the ASCII art will be saved to `Output.txt` in your Downloads folder.

 ## Example